Mindanao scops owl: Ecology and behaviour

 Breeding is presumed to occur around February to March as specimens with enlarged gonads were taken during this time.

 Habitat and conservation status

 It occupies montane mossy forest above 1000 m above sea level.

-IUCN has assessed this bird as near threatened with population believed to be decreasing.
-As it occurs in rugged and inaccessible mountains, this has allowed a large portion of its habitat to remain intact relative to lowland forest.
-However, there it is still affected by habitat loss through deforestation, mining, land conversion and slash-and-burn—just not to the same extent as lowland forest.
+IUCN has assessed this bird as least concern, but the population is believed to be decreasing.
+As it occurs in rugged and inaccessible mountains, this has allowed a large portion of its habitat to remain intact relative to lowland forests of the region, which are being rapidly deforested for agricultural use.